This Article's Contents

 ways it applies to today’s American right-wing Christians.
 This starts to get scary.

 These were the people who regarded themselves as God’s own, the people who prided themselves that they were God’s true followers, the people certain that they had correct teaching.
 Just like a lot of American Christians today!
+When they don’t, others must speak up.

 2. The LORD is deeply offended at the behavior and values of these very religious people.

 Being religious does not protect them from being wrong.
 Being Scripture-mentioners does not protect them from being targets of God’s irritation, anger, and threat of judgment.
 Again, like a lot of American Christians today.
+Others must speak up.

 3. There are two areas of offense emphasized in Isaiah 58.